Paul G. Pinsky: Early life and education

-In the legislature
+Maryland General Assembly

-Pinsky was a member of the Maryland General Assembly from 1987 to 2023, first being elected to the Maryland House of Delegates.
+Pinsky was a member of the Maryland General Assembly from 1987 to 2023, first being elected to the Maryland House of Delegates in 1986, after defeating incumbent David Bird in the Democratic primary election.

+In 1990, after Burlington mayor Bernie Sanders was elected to the U.S. House of Representatives, Pinsky was one of a handful of progressives asked to organize a "Welcome to D.C. " event for Sanders.
+Pinsky later served as a delegate to the 2016 Democratic National Convention, pledged to Sanders.

 In 1994, Pinsky challenged incumbent Democratic senator Thomas P. O'Reilly.
 During the primary election, O'Reilly resigned from the state senate to take an appointed post on the state Workers' Compensation Commission.
 Following his resignation, Democratic Party officials and aides of Senate President Thomas V. "Mike" Miller sought to appoint someone other than Pinsky to fill his vacancy, worrying that he would be "too liberal" and not enough of a team player.
 Pinsky was appointed to serve the rest of his term.
 He defeated Hyattsville city councilmember Charles J. Kenny Jr. in the Democratic primary, receiving 74 percent of the vote.

-Pinsky has been a member of the Maryland State Senate since 1994.
-Along with state senator Delores G. Kelley, he is the longest serving member of the Maryland Senate.
+Pinsky was a member of the Maryland Senate from 1994 to 2023.
+At the time of his resignation in January 2023, he was the longest serving member of the Maryland Senate.
+Following the resignation of Senate President Thomas Miller in October 2019, Pinsky explored a run for senate president.

 In February 2019, Maryland Republicans condemned comments made by Pinsky during a debate on a bill that would return control of school calendars to local school boards as an effort to link governor Larry Hogan to former Alabama governor George Wallace.
 In an interview later, Pinsky said that he had nothing to apologize for, saying "If the senator conjures something in his head, so be it."

-Following the resignation of Senate President Thomas Miller in October 2019, Pinsky tested the waters of running for Senate president.

-In December 2022, governor-elect Wes Moore named Pinsky to serve as the director of the Maryland Energy Administration.